edwardcallow/tesco-jargon/c.md

 A count the system tells you that you have to do, for example, because it has identified an error in the stock records in stores.

 #### Critical success factors
-The nine behaviours a Tesco leader should demonstrate: customer focus, drive, developing self/others, team working, personal integrity, analysing and decision making, managing change, managing performance and gaining commitment.
+The nine behaviours a Tesco leader should demonstrate:
+- customer focus
+- drive
+- developing self/others
+- team working
+- personal integrity
+- analysing and decision making
+- managing change
+- managing performance
+- gaining commitment.

 #### CSLA ![Dotcom](assets/images/tag-dotcom.png)
 Customer Service & Loyalty Assistant.
 Dotcom role responsible for making customers feel welcome and helping them to understand the service.